Estonian Country Home 2022

 The Interior Fair will once again feature a design fair, bringing together some of the best known and lesser-known designers.
-The Design Fair is aimed primarily at smaller and niche companies, so that they too can increase their visibility to a wider consumer audience.
+The Design Market is aimed primarily at smaller and niche companies, so that they too can increase their visibility to a wider consumer audience.
 Visitors to the fair will thus have access to a much larger and more innovative range of products.

 Designers, artists, do-it-yourselfers and design...

-In this hall you will find an overview of new materials, ideas for decorating and designing your home, displays from textile, lighting and furniture companies, and tips on cleaning, recycling and making your home more cosy.
+In fair hall you will find an overview of new materials, ideas for decorating and designing your home, displays from textile, lighting and furniture companies, and tips on cleaning, recycling and making your home more cosy.

 If you're thinking of updating your interior design, you'll find some great ideas here.